 NAMI HelpLine

-When people experience, or are exposed to, trauma, their biological and psychological responses can be intense and painful.
-Many people will then move on with their lives with few or no symptoms, but for some, the intensity and pain remain.
-It can be difficult to make the decision to seek help since it’s common to feel like we should just “get over” the experience.
+When people experience or are exposed to trauma, their biological and psychological responses can be intense and painful.
+Many people will move on with their lives with few or no symptoms, but for some, the intensity and pain remain.
+It’s common to feel like you should just “get over it,” but there are many well-studied treatment approaches that can address PTSD symptoms.
+Deciding to seek help can make a big difference in your overall health and wellbeing.
+The best treatment plan will include recommendations from a health care provider, your preferences related to therapy and medication, and consideration of other conditions you may have.

 Receiving support and compassion immediately after a traumatic event is also critical.
 Some people will want to talk about the event, while others will find it troubling and overwhelming.
 It’s not helpful to force anyone to discuss a traumatic event until they are ready.